Wasserstein Flow Matching: Generative modeling over families of distributions: Flow matching over the Wasserstein space

-In the case of point-clouds, we lose closed-form interpolations.
-However, we can hope to proceed so long as we have an \emph{approximation} of the optimal transport map between the point-clouds, written $\hat{T}$.
-There are many works on the approximation of these maps on the basis of samples; see \cite{hutter2021minimax,divol2022optimal,manole2021plugin,pooladian2021entropic}.
-We stress that the goal of our approach is to have a methodology that holds for families of point-clouds of non-uniform size.
+In the case of general distributions, we lose closed-form interpolations.
+However, we can hope to proceed so long as we have an \textit{approximation} of the optimal transport map between them, written $\hat{T}$, based on empirical samples (point-clouds) drawn from the distributions.
+There are many works on the approximation of these maps on the basis of samples; see \citet{hutter2021minimax,divol2022optimal,manole2021plugin,pooladian2021entropic}.

+While existing point-cloud generative models work with uniform-sized samples from high-resolution CAD models, many datasets provide inherently variable-sized samples.
+Though we assume these samples come from underlying continuous distributions, we only observe finite, discrete realizations.
+This natural variation in sample sizes necessitates our development of WFM to handle point-clouds of non-uniform size, making WFM applicable across both high-resolution shape modeling and naturally discrete datasets.

-We consider two approximations of optimal transport maps, both of which are based on entropic optimal transport \cite{cuturi2013sinkhorn}, and are computationally efficient on GPUs due to Sinkhorn's algorithm \citep{sinkhorn1964relationship}.
-One approach is to round the optimal coupling to a permutation and perform the resulting interpolation.
-Another approach, which allows for inhomogeneous pairs of points, is to approximate $T_\star^{\mu\to\nu}$ using the entropic map \citep{pooladian2021entropic}; we provide extensive background on these objects in \cref{app:eot}.
-To this end, let $\bm{X}$ (resp.~$\bm{Y}$) represent the locations of the point-cloud $\mu \sim \mf p_0$ (resp.~$\nu\sim\mf p_1$), and let $\hat{T}^{\mu\to\nu}$ denote the approximation of the optimal transport map.
+We approximate optimal transport maps using entropic OT \cite{cuturi2013sinkhorn}, which is computationally efficient on GPUs via Sinkhorn's algorithm \citep{sinkhorn1964relationship}.
+Let $\bm{X}$ and $\bm{Y}$ represent point-clouds described by data from $\mu \sim \mf p_0$ and $\nu\sim\mf p_1$ respectively, and let $\hat{T}^{\mu\to\nu}$ denote the \textit{entropic} approximation of the optimal transport map (see \cref{app:eot} for full details).
 The objective \eqref{eq:fm_wass} can be approximated by